How to Create Your First Resume

 Education (Must Include)

 List the names and the location (city and state is more than enough) of the high school or high schools you attended and your anticipated graduation date.
 If you are using this resume for a college application or academic purpose you may also be asked to include your GPA, class rank, and standardized test scores.
 For most jobs, you won't need to include those class rank and test score specifics.

 Only add the coursework that directly relates to the position you are applying for.
 Those can include summer college classes, workshops, and more.
 For example, if you are applying for work as a math tutor for elementary students, list the courses related to math, youth development, and teaching.
 This is a great example of a section that you will likely leave off of a resume you're using to get a job that is unrelated to your academic pursuits.

 Share your biggest achievements and accomplishments.
 Were you on the varsity tennis team your freshman year?
 Were you the President of the National Honor Society at your school?
 Were you awarded Volunteer of the Year?
 Colleges and employers want to know!
 This is your place to brag!

 Show off the activities you’re proudest of!
 This could include sports teams you’ve been on, clubs you’re a member of, community service projects you’ve done, and/or work experience.
-If you feel that your school activities, community service, and work experience should have their own section, you can do that too!
+If you feel that your school activities, community service, and work experience should have their own section, you can do that too (see below)!
 If you have specific date ranges, definitely include those because it shows your dedication to your passions.

 You might have skills on the dance floor, but on a resume, we are looking for technical skills.
 Do you know how to use tools like Photoshop or do you have a typing speed of 212 words per minute?
 Maybe you’re trained to fix cars or speak three different languages fluently.
 Whatever your skill is, colleges and employers want to know about it.